Improving the Reconstruction of Disentangled Representation Learners via Multi-Stage Modeling: Experiments

-\paragraph{Downstream Classification} To demonstrate that $Z$ is learning meaningful residual information that is \textit{complimentary} to $C$, we perform a set of downstream classification tasks using both $Z$ and $C$.
-In these tasks, we predict attributes of objects in the \textit{Small}NORB dataset using an MLP that is trained with three different inputs: $C$, $Z$, and both $C$ and $Z$ concatenated together.
-Ideally, the MLP trained with both $C$ and $Z$ would achieve the highest accuracy as the inferred latent variables contain complementary information about the object attributes. \paragraph{Code and Datasets.} We use the \textit{disentanglement\_lib} package \citep{icmlbest} to train all $\beta$-TCVAE models and to evaluate MIG.
+\paragraph{Code and Datasets.} We use the \textit{disentanglement\_lib} package \citep{icmlbest} to train all $\beta$-TCVAE models and to evaluate MIG.
 The datasets we use for our quantitative benchmarks are \textit{Cars3D} \citep{reed2015deep} and \textit{Small}NORB \citep{lecun2004learning}.
 These datasets are a subset of those used in the large scale study of \citep{icmlbest} and are available (with ground truth factors) from the \textit{disentanglement\_lib} package.
 Additionally, we use the CelebA \citep{liu2018large} dataset of real face images for qualitative evaluations since the other datasets consist of only simulated images (see Appendix \ref{sec:celeba}).
 For FID evaluations, we use the standard Tensorflow \citep{abadi2016tensorflow} implementation for all the models.
 We provide all the hyperparameter and architectural details for the experiments in the appendix.
 A reference Tensorflow implementation is also available at \url{https://github.com/AnonymousAuthors000/DS-VAE} in the form of a Jupyter notebook.